Takeo Kurita: Battle off Samar

+At this point in time, with the battleship Musashi having recently been sunk, the powerful force commanded by Kurita consisted of some four battleships, including the almighty flagship battleship Yamato with her 18 inch guns, as well as the battleships Nagato, Kongo, and Haruna, six heavy cruisers, two light cruisers, and eleven destroyers, still a powerful force despite previous damage taken in the Battle of the Sibuyan Sea.

 Vice Admiral Thomas C. Kinkaid, Commander 7th Fleet and responsible for protecting the landing forces, assumed that Halsey's "battle plan" was a deployment order and that Task Force 34 (TF 34) was actually guarding San Bernardino Strait.
 Kinkaid thus concentrated his battleships to the south in order to face the Japanese "Southern Force".
 During the night of 24–25 October 1944, Kurita changed his mind again, and turned his ships around and headed east again, toward Leyte Gulf.
 On the morning of 25 October, Kurita's fleet, led by Yamato, exited San Bernardino Strait and sailed south along the coast of Samar.
 Thirty minutes after dawn, the battleships of the Imperial Japanese Navy sighted "Taffy 3" — a task unit of Kinkaid's covering forces that consisted of six escort carriers, three destroyers and four destroyer escorts, commanded by Rear Admiral Clifton Sprague.
 Taffy 3 was intended to provide shore support and anti-submarine patrols, not to engage in fleet action against battleships.

 Believing he had chanced upon the carriers of the American 3rd Fleet, Kurita immediately ordered his battleships to open fire.
 Recognizing that his best chance depended upon destroying the aircraft carriers before they could launch their aircraft, Kurita gave the order for "general attack" rather than take the time to reform his ships for action with the enemy.
 Kurita then compounded his error by ordering his destroyers to the rear to prevent them from obstructing his battleships' line of fire, preventing them from racing ahead to cut off the slower American carriers.
 Concern that his destroyers would burn too much fuel in a flank speed stern chase of what Kurita presumed were 30-knot fleet carriers also played a part in Kurita's decision.
 However, at the moment Taffy 3 was sighted, Center Force was in the midst of changing from nighttime scouting to daytime air defense steaming formation.
 Kurita's ships thus charged uncoordinated into action and Kurita quickly lost tactical control of the battle, a situation not helped by poor visibility, intermittent rain squalls and a wind direction favorable to the Americans, who immediately began to make smoke for additional concealment.